Issue-System/big-data-engineer-test/README.md

 ## 3. Kafka Ingestion

 Setup a Kafka cluster and create a third application that ingests the raw stream from Kafka with the following:
-- Ingest this `raw` stream into S3/HDFS.
+- Ingest `raw` stream into HDFS.
 How?
 Choose your preferred tool - Kafka (Streaming or Connect), Spark (Regular or Streaming), Flink, Storm, NiFi... up to you.
 - Choose if you want to do in batches or real-streaming.
 <br> I expect you to have issues on the connectivity and make it work here, so do not worry... put your learnings and explain your steps in <a href="`MyExperience.md">`MyExperience.md`</a>.